prediction-platform/docs/docs/earn-points.md

 !!! note "Test Tokens"
     Test tokens have no real-world value and are for testing purposes only.

+**Learn More**: For detailed information about the YC365 faucet, including how to get test USDT and tBNB, see the [YC365 Faucet Guide](yc365-faucet.md).

 ## ⑤ Social & Testing Incentives

 ### 🎁 **Limited-Time Tasks**